Delta variant hits US job market with sudden hiring slowdown

 US employers add disappointing 235,000 jobs in August as Delta variant dampens hiring

-An abrupt slowdown in hiring shows that the Delta variant of Covid-19 is having a significant impact on the US economy in addition to its impact on the health of the nation.
+An abrupt slowdown in hiring shows that the Delta variant of Covid-19 is having a significant impact on the US economy, in addition to its impact on the health of the nation.

-Just 235,000 jobs were added in August according to the Bureau of Labor Statistics, coinciding with the startling increase in coronavirus cases and deaths across much of the South and Mid West.
+Just 235,000 jobs were added in August according to the Bureau of Labor Statistics, coinciding with the startling increase in coronavirus cases and deaths across much of the South and Midwest.

 Economists had been hoping for an increase of three times that number, with 725,000 new hires forecast.

 The unemployment rate nevertheless fell from 5.4 per cent in July to 5.2 per cent.
+One year ago unemployment stood at 8.4 per cent.

+Speaking at the White House on Friday morning, President Joe Biden argued that despite the impact of the Delta variant on the economy, “what we’re seeing is an economic recovery that is durable and strong”.

+“While I know some wanted to see a larger number today, and so did I, what we’ve seen this year is continued growth, month after month,” he adds.

 To reach the pre-pandemic number of jobs, a further 5.3 million new hires would have to take place to reach the 152.5 million jobs recorded in February 2020.